frank-mck/Birthday_app/README.md

 # Birthday_app

 Makers week 3 practicals(intro to the web).
-Self directed learning.

 ## Description
 A web app that will ask the user for a name and birthday.